Pages

 Rap Music 1980s

 Back in the 80s, music was all about vinyl records, cassettes, and radio.
 Distribution was limited by physical media, and promotion relied on radio spots, posters, and word of mouth.
+There were no streaming services or internet to spread the word, so getting music out there was a different kind of grind.

 Rap Music 2024

+Times have changed.
 Now, everything’s digital.
 Artists can release music instantly to a global audience through streaming platforms, and social media has become a key player in promotion.
+Youtube, TikTok, Instagram and other streaming services have made it easier for people to become famous nearly overnight

 It’s wild to think about how quickly music can reach people now compared to the slower, more localized spread of the 80s.